tizkovatereza/Llama-3.1/Python_guide.md

 ### [Full code](https://github.com/e2b-dev/e2b-cookbook/tree/main/examples/together-ai-with-code-interpreting)

+We will show how to build an AI assistant that analyzes a CSV file with socioeconomic data, runs code to analyze them, and generates a chart as a result.
-We will show how to build a code interpreter with Llama 3.1 on Together AI and powered by open-source Code Interpreter SDK by E2B.
+The assistant will be powered by Llama 3.1 on Together AI and using the open-source Code Interpreter SDK by E2B.
 The E2B Code Interpreter SDK quickly creates a secure cloud sandbox powered by Firecracker.
 Inside this sandbox is a running Jupyter server that the LLM can use.

 The Code Interpreter SDK works for both approaches we mentioned (built-in function calling or manually parsing the code).
 It is used to execute the AI-generated code, regardless of what approach and what LLM was used to provide the code.